-Title: Magnetic Force on a Current-Carrying Wire Original Version: Revision: 11 November 2006 24 June 2008 Authors: Deborah Lynn, Robert Meller Appropriate Level: Regents, Honors, AP Physics Abstract: This series of activities is designed to allow the student to explore the effect of an external magnetic field on a current-carrying wire.
+Title: Magnetic Force on a Current-Carrying Wire Original Version: Revision: 11 November 2006 24 June 2008 Authors: Deborah Lynn, Robert Meller Appropriate Level: Regents, Honors, AP Physics Abstract: Regents, Honors, AP Physics This series of activities is designed to allow the student to explore the effect of an external magnetic field on a current- carrying wire.
 It is expected that students would have some prior experience with magnetism but that they would not have studied this particular topic before the lab.
-Students determine the direction of the magnetic force on the wire, allowing them an opportunity to experience the right-hand rule.
+Students determine the direction of the magnetic force on the wire, allowing them an opportunity to experience the right- hand rule.
 For Regents level students, the concept of the direction of a force vector being in an unexpected direction can be explored without going into the right-hand rule.
 For AP Physics students, mastering the right-hand rule is essential.
 The lab will give students a very visual experience of the theory.
-Students also determine the magnetic field and magnetic force and between the current in the wire and the magnetic force.
+Students also determine the relationship between the length of the current-carrying wire in the magnetic field and magnetic force.
 Students gain valuable experience in gathering data, calculations, graphing and graphical interpretation.
-Optional extension activities include exploring the magnetic field in space.
+Optional extension activities include exploring the effect of the angle between the current and the field and mapping the magnetic field in space.
 The lab also revisits Newton's 3 rd Law.
 Time Required: Two 44-minute periods NY Standards Met: AP Physics Learning Objective: S4.1 Students can observe and describe transmission of various forms of energy.
 S5.1 Students can explain and predict different patterns of motion of object (e.g., linear and uniform circular motion, velocity and acceleration, momentum and inertia).
-Students should: understand the force exerted on a current-carrying wire so they can calculate the direction and magnitude of the magnetic force on a straight segment of current-carrying wire in a uniform magnetic field understand how to analyze data, analyze errors and communicate results.
-Special Notes: Magnetic Force is available as a kit from the CIPT Equipment Lending Library, www.cns.cornell.edu/cipt .